ihhub/fheroes2/docs/INSTALL.md

 /usr/share/fheroes2/extract_homm2_resources.sh
 ```

-The second command (run it without root) will ask you where your data files are.
+The second command (Note: run it without root) will ask you where your data files are.

 <a name="homebrew-linux"></a>
 ### Homebrew